chfoo/tppinputassist/README.md

 **Q. Why doesn't the channel use Twitch extensions?**

 A. Using Twitch extensions is certainly possible and a carefully designed extension will work well in a Twitch Plays.
 However in the case of Twitch Plays Pokemon, games are carefully picked to avoid requiring precise touchscreen inputs especially for those on mobile devices.
 Aliases mapped to specific common points on the touchscreen can be used as inputs too.

-As well, Twitch extensions only provide broadcasters a masked ID for each user.
+A note about user IDs: Twitch extensions only provide broadcasters a masked ID for each user, unless extensions request identity linking.
+Requesting identity linking will cause Twitch's UI to show a nag notification over the video.